chatsimple

 Ransomware is a type of malware that locks users out of their systems or encrypts their data, making it inaccessible.
 The attackers then demand a ransom, typically in cryptocurrency, for the decryption key.
 When the ransom is paid, they usually give access back to victims, who often find themselves in a precarious situation.

 The evolution of ransomware has seen it becoming more sophisticated.
 Cybercriminals attack not only individual users but also small and large businesses and corporations as well as government agencies.
 Many times, even after paying the ransom, the data that is finally retrieved is corrupted or can’t be used.
 The time and effort it takes for a business to recover from a ransomware attack is often more expensive than the actual ransom demanded.
-Therefore, ransomware prevention measures are crucial.
+Therefore, Ransomware Protection Services measures are crucial.

 Preventive Measures